HrvojeLesar/rpg-battle-monitoring-platform/rpg-battle-monitor-notes/Plan.md

 			- [ ] Cone
 			- [ ] Cube
 			- [ ] Sphere
-			- [ ] Cylinder
 	- [ ] Add melee attack
-		- [ ] Highlight attackable tokens in range
+		- [x] Highlight attackable tokens in range
 		- [ ] Roll for hit
-			- [ ] If hit roll for damage
+			- [x] If hit roll for damage
 			- [ ] Display rolls to users
-			- [ ] If hit and damaged update health of target
+			- [x] If hit and damaged update health of target
 	- [ ] Add ranged attack
 		- [ ] Add at least one spell
 		- [ ] Raytrace between start and target, if in range and target is seen roll for hit/damage
+	- [ ] Action display
+		- [ ] List all actions a token can do
+			- [ ] Group by spells, cantrips, melee, other (help, revive, use potion...)
+- [ ] Animate move can work like this
+	- [ ] on applyUpdateAction add animation to queue
+	- [ ] animation is queued until a transitive message with the right id is received
+	- [ ] if multiple messages are received for animating they must be queued and played one after other
+	- [ ] Animator class should clear the queue by itself if animations are stale (sitting in queue for 30 seconds)
+- [ ] Clone token data so multiple of the same npc can be added